Chapter 8.24

 The following words or phrases shall have the meanings set forth for the purposes of this chapter.
 Words used in the present tense shall include the future, words in the plural number shall include the singular number, and words in the singular number shall include the plural number.
 The word “shall” is always mandatory and not merely directory.
 Words not defined in this section shall have their usual and ordinary meanings.

-“Alarm,” “alarm system,” and “alarm equipment” means an electrical detection system by which the detection unit shall be at a location separate from monitoring stations on a premises owned or occupied by a private party or a government agency.
+“Alarm,” “alarm system,” and “alarm equipment” mean an electrical detection system by which the detection unit shall be at a location separate from monitoring stations on a premises owned or occupied by a private party or a government agency.
 The monitoring unit of the system shall be connected by telephone cable or other means to the detecting units and shall be located at a monitoring station.
 Each detection system, which is individually monitored, shall be deemed a separate unit.
 The term includes systems which are monitored by agencies other than the city, private or public, and which agencies notify the department when such alarms are sounded.
 “Alarm” does not include:

 1. An alarm installed on a vehicle unless the vehicle is permanently located at a site; or